ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Impersonation Attack (Tag; Accessory, Finding, Network)

-Attackers might be able to impersonate legitimate tracking accessories, enabling tracking without complying with the DULT Protocol.
+Attackers might be able to impersonate legitimate tracking Accessories, enabling tracking without complying with the DULT Protocol.
 This can be done by [deploying custom Tags](https://www.hackster.io/news/fabian-braunlein-s-esp32-powered-find-you-Tag-bypasses-apple-s-airTag-anti-stalking-protections-0f2c9ee7da74) or by using [Devices to mimic Tags](https://cec.gmu.edu/news/2025-02/find-my-hacker-how-apples-network-can-be-potential-tracking-tool).
-By impersonating an authorized Tag, an Attacker could inject false location data, misattribute Tag Ownership, or evade detection by appearing as a trusted accessory or rotating identifiers frequently.
+By impersonating an authorized Tag, an Attacker could inject false location data, misattribute Tag Ownership, or evade detection by appearing as a trusted Accessory or rotating identifiers frequently.
 This tactic increases the difficulty of accurately identifying unauthorized tracking attempts and undermines the reliability of the network.

 In addition to full impersonation, adversaries may exploit Platform-specific assumptions to suppress alerts.
 For instance, Chen et al. [describe](https://www.usenix.org/system/files/conference/usenixsecurity25/sec25cycle1-prepub-1266-chen-junming.pdf) a technique in which an Attacker sets the status field of a broadcast message to 0x00 to emulate MacBook location beacons.
 Since such beacons are typically ignored by Apple’s Unwanted Tracking alerts, this evasion method allows the Attacker to remain undetected.
 This demonstrates how Attackers can exploit trust assumptions about certain Device classes to bypass user protections, further complicating detection and mitigation.